 Again, in 2019, the band featured in, "All Points of the Compass," the world’s largest production of the Royal Edinburgh Military Tattoo, at Sydney’s ANZ Stadium to over 100,000 spectators.

-This year the band was engaged to perform all 12 nights of the Royal Easter show as part of the evening spectacular with the Stockman’s Ride.
+Last year the band was engaged to perform all 12 nights of the Royal Easter show as part of the evening spectacular with the Stockman’s Ride.

 The band continues to contribute to important events including the Queen’s Birthday Celebrations and Police Attestation Parades.
 The band's commitment encouraging young talent, has seen our partnership with The Scots School Albury give student pipers and drummers opportunities to perform with us at important events.